 Base, hand-held, and mobile units can communicate directly between individual units, when the local need exists, BUT they also have the ability to conduct wide-area communications by connecting THROUGH the mountain-top repeater.
 In fact, this is the typical mode of communication as it helps to regularly connect all Oly-Comm members thus developing their two-way radio skills and sense of community.

 The first repeater ("Maynard") upon which this system is based is a Kenwood TKR-850.
-Operating at 462.675 Mhz, PL 100.00, it has been installed and operates in a dual-back-up mode with a UPS which is, itself, backed-up with an on-site generator powered by 400 gallons of LP gas.
+Operating at 462.675 Mhz, PL 100.00, it operates in a dual-back-up mode with a UPS which is, itself, backed-up with an on-site generator powered by 400 gallons of LP gas.
 The current antenna (Tram-1485) is a proof-of-concept device (5db gain) that will be replaced with a larger and more capable antenna (10db gain) mounted on our main tower and another 60' above ground.
-Tower elevation is 2000+ feet above sea level.
-As means permit, expansion plans call for additional repeaters to provide coverage over the Seattle-Tacoma-Olympia area ("Metro") and West-end of Jefferson and Calallam counties ("West").
-Our second "close-in" saturation repeater ("Uptown") for Port Townsend (462.675, PL 210.7) is now operational and is enhancing operations over the difficult terrain of the northern Quimper Peninsula.
+Tower elevation is 2077 feet above sea level.
+Our second "close-in" saturation repeater ("Uptown") for Port Townsend (462.675, PL 210.7) is operational enhancing operations over the difficult terrain of the northern Quimper Peninsula.

-(Prediction is based upon typical equipment performance histories and the known terrain.)
+This prediction is based upon typical equipment performance histories and the known terrain.
 Green and gold shading indicate areas of operation, depending upon specific transmitter power.
 This map was generated with an arbitrary distance cut-off beyond about 100 miles.
 This UHF-FM system was designed from a regional-coverage perspective.
-Local coverage on the Quimper peninsula has been greatly improved with the addition of the "Uptown" repeater.